TheRealToxicDev/docs.cordx.wtf/docs/about.md

 ---

 ## What is CordX
-A powerful ShareX file host, which allows for images and other files to be uploaded to a custom server..
+CordX is a ShareX focused media and file uploader, with a variety of features!
+We offer over 20 custom domains to host your iamges and files on, or you can even bring over your own!

 ---

 ## Who made CordX
 CordX was Founded and Developed by Multiple Discord Users for you all to love and enjoy ❤️

+## Why use CordX
+CordX is Fast, Reliable and offers a 99.99% Uptime Rate guaranteed